joestubbs/coe379L-sp25/docs/unit01/eda.rst

    memory usage: 10.4+ KB

 We see a mix of ints and objects (e.g., strings).
-The column names all look like legitimate header names, though some could be a little mysterious (e.g., "id.").
+The column names all look like legitimate header names, though some could be a little mysterious (e.g., "ext_col").

 We see that most of the columns have 101 non-null values.
 There are missing or null values in some columns that would need a separate treatment.